Skip to content

 Test Across Multiple Devices

-Don't assume your website works perfectly across all mobile devices.
-Test extensively on:
+Don't assume your site works perfectly on every mobile device.
+Test widely on:

 • Various smartphone models and screen sizes